-The Museum’s extensive artifact and document collection illuminates the rich 18th, 19th, and 20th century history that took place in this small Maryland town.
+The Museum’s artifact and document collection illuminates the rich 18th, 19th, and 20th century history of Sandy Spring and environs.

 The collection features a number of items relating to the War of 1812, such as objects and documents from James Madison’s 1814 flight from the advancing British army, during which time he spent a night in Brookeville.